George E. Merrick: Coral Gables

+University of Miami

-Merrick is credited with the establishment of the University of Miami in Coral Gables in 1925 with a donation of 600 acre of land and a pledge of $5 million.
+Merrick is credited with the establishment of the University of Miami in Coral Gables, Florida, in 1925, with a donation of 600 acre of land and a pledged contribution of $5 million to the university.
 The following year, just weeks before the start of the inaugural school year, a devastating hurricane on September 17–18, 1926, followed by the Great Depression, ended Merrick's dreams of further developing Coral Gables.

-With time, Merrick fell into heavy debt and by 1928 he was asked to leave the Coral Gables Commission.
-At this point, he left Coral Gables and moved to Upper Matecumbe Key, where he opened his Caribee Club, not far from the famous Long Key Fishing Camp, on nearby Long Key, an upscale fishing resort, with his wife.
-Merrick returned to Gables only when he became the postmaster for the county, two years before his death.
-The monstrous Labor Day Hurricane of 1935, called the "Storm of the Century", destroyed almost everything on the Middle Keys, including Merrick's Caribee Club, which was never rebuilt.
+Merrick later fell into heavy debt.
+In 1928, he was asked to leave the Coral Gables Commission.
+He then left Coral Gables and moved to Upper Matecumbe Key, where he opened Caribee Club with his wife; it was not far from Long Key Fishing Camp, an upscale fishing resort on nearby Long Key.
+In 1935, the monstrous Labor Day Hurricane, called the "Storm of the Century", destroyed almost everything on the Middle Keys, including Merrick's Caribee Club, which was never rebuilt.
+Merrick returned to Coral Gables only when he became the postmaster for the county two years before his death.

-George Merrick's former home in Coral Gables, Coral Gables House, is maintained as a historic house museum.
+Merrick's former home in Coral Gables, Coral Gables House, is maintained as a historic house museum.
 The Solomon G. Merrick Building at the University of Miami at Coral Gables was built in honor of Merrick's father, who was a Congregational minister and abolitionist.

 Poetry

-In 1920, Merrick published a book of poetry titled, "Songs of the Wind on a Southern Shore, and other Poems of Florida," with The Four Seas Publishing Company.
+In 1920, Merrick published a book of poetry, Songs of the Wind on a Southern Shore, and other Poems of Florida, with The Four Seas Publishing Company.